Last Updated: July 21, 2026

 Q5: Will flashing erase my data?

-A: Yes, flashing with SP Flash Tool restores the device to factory state, including Android 11 (Go edition), HiOS 7.6 default settings.
+A: Yes, flashing with SP Flash Tool restores the device to factory state, including Android 11 (Go edition) and HiOS 7.6 default settings.
 All apps, photos, contacts, and accounts will be removed.
-Back up everything you need before you start.
-There is no way to recover data once the flash is complete.
+Back up everything you need before starting.
+Data cannot be recovered once the flash is complete.

 Q6: How long does the flashing process take?